Minimal and nearly minimal measure expansions in connected unimodular groups: Pseudometrics and group homomorphisms onto tori

 Recall that a {\bf Polish space} is a topological space which is separable and completely metrizable.
-In particular, the underlying topological space of any Lie group is a Polish space.
+In particular, the underlying topological space of any connected compact Lie group is a Polish space.
 Let $X$ be a Polish space.
 A subset $B$ of $X$ is {\bf Borel} if $B$ can be formed from open subsets of $X$ (equivalently, closed subsets of $X$) through taking countable unions, taking countable intersections, and taking complement.
 A function $f: X\to Y$ between Polish space is Borel, if the inverse image of any Borel subset of $Y$ is Borel.
 A subset $A$ of $X$ is {\bf analytic} if it is the continuous image of another Polish space $Y$.
 Below are some standard facts about these notions; see~\cite{Kechris} for details.

-\begin{fact} Suppose $X, Y$ are Polish spaces, and $f: X\to Y$ in continuous.
-We have the following: \begin{enumerate} \item Every Borel subset of $X$ is analytic. \item Equipping $X\times Y$ with the product topology, the graph of a Borel function from $X$ to $Y$ is analytic. \item The collection of analytic subset of $X$ is closed under taking countable unions and intersections. \item Images of analytic subsets in $X$ under $f$ is analytic. \end{enumerate}
+\begin{fact} Suppose $X, Y$ are Polish spaces, and $f: X\to Y$ is continuous.
+We have the following: \begin{enumerate}[\rm (i)] \item Every Borel subset of $X$ is analytic. \item Equipping $X\times Y$ with the product topology, the graph of a Borel function from $X$ to $Y$ is analytic. \item The collection of analytic subsets of $X$ is closed under taking countable unions, taking intersections and cartesian products. \item Images of analytic subsets in $X$ under $f$ is analytic. \end{enumerate}

 \end{fact}